astropy/pyvo/docs/registry/index.rst

   ...                             registry.Freetext("supernova"))

-After that, ``resources`` is an instance of :py:class:`pyvo.registry.RegistryResults`, which you can iterate over.
+After that, ``resources`` is an instance of :py:class:`pyvo.registry.regtap.RegistryResults`, which you can iterate over.
 In interactive data discovery, however, it is usually preferable to use the ``to_table`` method for an overview of the resources available: